 2. Retirement Contributions

-If you took a capital loss last year or if you want to make tax-deductible contributions to an IRA retirement account, you’ll find more generous requirements when you file jointly as opposed to separately.
-Based on your adjusted gross income, the IRS determines maximum IRA contribution limits, and after crunching those numbers, joint filing almost always looks better.
+If you want to make tax-deductible contributions to an IRA, you’ll find more generous requirements when you file jointly as opposed to separately.
+As mentioned above, the IRS determines your maximum deductible contribution based on AGI, and the threshold at which you lose your deduction is much lower for MFS filers than it is for MFJ filers.
+After crunching those numbers, joint filing almost always looks better.

 3. Itemizing Your Returns

-Itemizing your taxes is more complicated, but sometimes yields more deductions.
-If you choose to file separately, and one of you itemizes, then you both must itemize.
-In other words, one of you can’t take the standard deduction while the other itemizes.
-Often, in this case, you’ll find that one of your returns suffers – which could mean a bigger tax bill overall.
+Itemizing your deductions is more complicated than claiming the standard deduction, but if you have significant itemized deductions, it can lower your tax bill significantly.
+If you choose to file separately and one spouse itemizes, both must itemize.
+That means that one of you can’t take the standard deduction while the other itemizes.
+If only one of you has a lot of deductions, one spouse could owe a lot more tax when claiming itemized deductions, which could mean a bigger tax bill overall.

-If you’re not sure which method of filing is best for you, change your filing status in your tax preparation program to determine which gives you a lower tax bill.
-Keep in mind that unless you fall under one of the special situations listed above, most couples are better off filing jointly.
+If you’re still not sure which filing status is best for you, tax preparation software from H&R Block can help.
+Many programs include an option to compare MFS with MFJ filing to see how much you might save by filing jointly.
+Even if your software doesn’t have that option, you can calculate your taxes under each filing status to see which gives you a lower tax bill.
+Keep in mind that unless you fall under one of the special situations listed above, most couples save money by filing jointly.

-While many divorcing couples file separately, if you’ve been living apart for most of the year, you may qualify to file as head of household, or even single, which can make more credits and deductions available than married filing separately.
+While many divorcing couples file separately, if you’ve been living apart for the last six months or are legally separated, you may qualify to file as head of household or single, which can make more credits and deductions available to you than MFS.